Small cancellation labellings of some infinite graphs and applications: Proper lacunary walling

-For a given edge $e$ of $\gamma$ we define a corresponding relator neighborhood $N_e$ as follows.
-If $e\in \ag$ then $N_e=\{ e \}$.
+For a given edge $e$ of $\gamma$ we define a corresponding relator neighborhood $N_e^{\gamma}$ as follows.
+If $e\in \ag$ then $N_e^{\gamma}=\{ e \}$.
 Otherwise, we proceed in the way described below.

 Since $e$ is not in $\ag$, its wall $w$ crosses $\gamma$ in at least one more edge.
 In the wall $w$, choose an edge $e'\subseteq \gamma$ being a closest edge-vertex to $e\neq e'$ in the hypergraph $\Gamma_w$ of the wall $w$.
-We consider separately the two following cases, see Subsection~(\ref{s:c1}) and Subsection~(\ref{s:c2}) below.
+We consider separately the two following cases.